PanayiotisPetsas/Seeker/README.md

 ⇢ Beam can get out of the map.
 [FIXED]

 ⇢ Player can get pushed out the map.
+[FIXED]

 ⇢ Beam effects do not destroy themselves after the effect is finished.
+[They stay invisible in the object hierarchy]

 ⇢ Game sometimes wont pause with 'Z'.
+[Occurs once the player has left the first scene]

 ⇢ When player speed is too high then he can sometimes run over walls   [FIXED]